scientific-python/scientific-python.org/content/summits/developer/2025/_index.md

 ## About

-### Goals
+### Work Topics

-The 2025 Scientific Python Developer Summit will focus on statistics, optimization, sparse data, plotting, and dataframes.
+The 2025 Scientific Python Developer Summit will focus on the following work topics:

-The Developer Summit provides an opportunity for core developers from the scientific Python ecosystem to come together to:

-#### 1. Improve joint infrastructure

-Collaborate to adopt and improve infrastructure, tools, and processes used across projects.
-This includes infrastructure already described in Scientific Python Ecosystem Coordination documents (SPECs), as well as, but not limited to, tools for documentation, testing, benchmarking, packaging, and Continuous Integration (CI).

-#### 2. Better coordination of the ecosystem

-A central goal of the Scientific Python project and, by implication, the summit, is to better coordinate maintenance of the different projects.

-#### 3. Work on shared strategic goals

-A strategic plan would identify core needs and future challenges of the scientific Python community.
-Rather than focusing on the technical details of one particular project or domain area, the strategic plan would discuss the challenges shared across projects and domains.
-The plan can be used by the community as supporting evidence when applying for grants.
+- **Data analysis**: statistics, optimization, sparse data, plotting, and dataframes.
+- **SPECS**: Community & governance SPECs, new SPECs, infrastructure & tools, etc.
+- **Tools**: CI, build, testing, cookie-cutter, new tools (https://tools.scientific-python.org), etc.
+- **Communications & teaching**: devstats, mystmd, lecture notes & learn
+- **Security**: supply chain, pull request review, tooling & infrastructure, web of trust

 ### Dates

-The summit is held May 11-15, 2025 in Seattle, WA.
+The summit is held May 11-14, 2025 in Seattle, WA.

 Attendees should preferably arrive the day before the summit starts, and stay for the entire duration of the summit.